 Image credit: @drcordeliachan

-Lasik is a laser surgery that helps correct bad vision, whether it’s myopia, farsightedness, or astigmatism.
-It alters the shape of your cornea so that light can refract and enter your retina better, allowing you to see more clearly.
+Lasik is a laser eye surgery that helps correct bad vision, whether it’s myopia, farsightedness, or astigmatism.
+It reshapes your cornea so that light can refract and enter your retina better, allowing you to see more clearly.

-Lasik usually costs from $2,000-$6,000 in Singapore for both eyes, depending on the recommended procedure and where you get it done.
+Expect to spend between $2,000-$6,000 in Singapore for both eyes, depending on the recommended Lasik procedures and where you get it done.

 Image credit: @jerrytaneyesurgery

 Not anyone can just walk into a clinic and request for Lasik.
-You will first have to go through a preliminary examination with a doctor.
+You will first have to go through a preliminary eye exam with a doctor.
 From there, your cornea’s shape and thickness will be measured and you will be assessed for your suitability for the procedure.

-You will have to stop wearing contact lenses one to two weeks before your treatment, as contacts can change the shape of your cornea.
+To prepare for Lasik, you will have to stop wearing your contact lens several days to 2 weeks before your treatment, as contacts can change the shape of your cornea.

 Right before the treatment you’ll be given numbing eye drops, and a speculum will be put around your eyes to keep your eyelids open for the surgery.
 This will make it impossible to blink, but you shouldn’t feel the urge to do so as the trained professionals will make sure your eyes are lubricated enough.

 During the surgery, which is entirely controlled by a computer, you will be asked to look at a coloured light to keep your vision focused in one place.
 A suction ring will be placed over your eyes to prevent movement, and you might feel a bit of pressure on them.
 This is all virtually pain-free, if a little uncomfortable.